-“The end of Crypto Exchange in Chile?”
+“The End of Crypto Exchange in Chile?”

-Chile is a country in constant development, the government has different initiatives to support and promote instances for entrepreneurs and new technology.
-President Sebastián Piñera, met last week with blockchain expert Don Tapscott, author of the book “Blockchain Revolution”.
+Chile is a country in constant development; the government has different initiatives to support and promote instances for entrepreneurs and new technology.
+President Sebastián Piñera met last week with blockchain expert Don Tapscott, author of the book “Blockchain Revolution”.
 I wonder if the bank and crypto exchange situation in Chile ever came up?

-the right to develop any economic activity that is not contrary to morality, public order or national security, respect the legal regulations that regulate it.
-Having this information gave the entrepreneurs the idea that Chile would be an ideal place for this line of business, little did they know, the banks used their power and decided to close their accounts.
+Last Friday, Buda, the crypto exchange company, released a blog post with their thoughts on the current closing of different Chilean bank accounts they had.
+They assure the Chilean constitution states the right to develop any economic activity that is not contrary to morality, public order, or national security, in the framework of the legal regulations that regulate it.
+Having this information gave the entrepreneurs the idea that Chile would be an ideal place for this line of business; little did they know that the banks would use their power and decide to close their accounts.

-Hope you enjoyed it, feel free to comment.
+Hope you enjoyed it!
+Feel free to comment.